-I had been getting a lot of request in the form of comments asking meanings of certain notations that were alien to them.
+I had been getting a lot of request in the form of comments asking how to read guitar notations that were alien to them.
 These were mostly beginners who had picked up guitar only a while ago and had decided to learn from the internet.
 So I thought to write a quick post explaining all the basic notations which will help you understand everything that is posted on this blog as well as all over the internet.
 If I forget something here and there, please let me know in the comments and I will update the post accordingly.
 So here we go…

 Need a quick reference to all the chords you would ever need to play?
-Check out 8notes Guitar Chart.
-Pulled that one out from my bookmarks.
-So there might be better ones as well.
-Find a good list and bookmark it.
+Check out Guitar Chords Chart.
+Bookmark it!

 I had a question from some absolute beginners that they wanted the chord info in tabular format with dotted lines and numbers.
 What they actually meant were tabs/leads and not chords.
 Representing chords that way is cumbersome and a waste of space so I won’t be doing that.
 But tabs will always be represented that way.
 See below.

 As you can see the above format is used for representing tabs/leads.
 The lines represent the strings and the numbers represent the frets.
 The topmost line is the thinnest string and bottom-most one… you guessed it, the thickest string.
 Move from left to right and play the frets mentioned as is.
 This representation has a flaw that it does not give any information about the delays between each plucking.
 You will have to judge that by yourself.
 If you are creating music, don’t use this type of notation.

 Special Effects Notations

 You will find below notations in more advanced songs but they are not at all complicated if practiced well.
 Here I will list the symbols used for various special effects.
 I have discussed these effects in detail here: Raise Your Guitaring Level By Mastering These Basic Effects.